-Convincing a betrayed or left-behind spouse to pull away from his/her wayward or walk-away spouse is often very difficult to do.
-The panic a betrayed spouse feels usually leads to doing the opposite – trying to win the wayward spouse over in various ways.
-The following post is a way to hopefully get the betrayed spouse to understand why pulling away is in the best interest of not only personal recovery, but possible marital recovery as well.
+Pulling away from the Wayward Spouse is counter-intuitive.
+Typically, this approach feels like the last thing you would want to do.
+For this reason, convincing a betrayed or left-behind spouse to pull away from his/her wayward or walk-away spouse is often very difficult to do.
+The panic a Betrayed Spouse feels usually leads to doing the opposite – trying to win the Wayward Spouse over in various ways.
+The following post is a way to hopefully get the Betrayed Spouse to understand why pulling away is in the best interest of not only personal recovery, but possible marital recovery as well.

 A Model of Romantic Relationships